vedph/cadmus-bricks-shell-v3/README.md

 👉 For the libraries history, see the README of each library in this workspace.

+- 2025-07-15: replaced all doc references usages in bricks with lookup doc references (affecting `@myrmidon/cadmus-refs-assertion` and `@myrmidon/cadmus-refs-decorated-ids`).
 - 2025-07-14: updated Angular and packages.
 - 2025-07-08: fixed `unitDisabled` (renamed from `staticUnit`).
 - 2025-07-07: added `staticUnit` property to physical dimension editor.